Greeshma2903/Greeshma2903/README.md

   </h2>
 </div>

-- A sophomore pursuing Computer Science engineering. 👩‍🎓
+- A junior year student pursuing Computer Engineering. 👩‍🎓
 - I am interested in Web development and love working in communities.
-- Currently learning React and working on my problem solving skills on LC.
+- Currently learning React and Redux.
 - Pronouns : She/Her 😄
 - Fun fact : I am weirdly obssessed with Dal 😋
 - When I am not coding, you would find me reading 📖, lettering some quotes ✍ or interacting on Discord⭐.